MEng Chemical Engineering with Study in Europe / Overview

 AAB including A in Mathematics, and AB in the language to be studied (French, German or Spanish) and either Chemistry or Physics in any order.Find out more about contextual admissions.

 Applicants who have been in local authority care for more than three months or have refugee status may be eligible for an offer two grades below the standard requirements.Find out more about contextual admissions.

 - Typical International Baccalaureate offer

-36 points overall including 6,6,6 at Higher Level including Mathematics, Physics or Chemistry and the language to be studied abroad (German, French or Spanish).
+36 points overall with 6,6,6 at Higher Level, including Mathematics, the language to be studied (French, German or Spanish) and either Chemistry or Physics.

 - Number of places/applicants